 Precautions when fasting with peptic ulcer

-If you really want to try fasting with a peptic ulcer, then you might try and implement one or two of these advices to help reduce stomach acidity, acid ingestion, and acid reflux during the first days of fasting.
+If you really want to try fasting with a peptic ulcer, then you might try and implement one or two of these good practices to help reduce stomach acidity, acid ingestion, and acid reflux during the first days of fasting.

 - Drinking warm water could help settle the stomach better than cold water